TomConlin/trouble_w_triples/README.md

 116,909

 that is a lot of duplication,
-on average every dwct shows up more a little more than twice
+on average every DwCT shows up more a little more than twice

 ####################################################################################################